 Across the entire periodic table, nuclear spin values ranging from I = 0 to I = 8 in ½-unit increments can be found.
-Protons and neutrons each have net spins of ½, but this derives from spin interactions among the elementary particles (quarks) of which they are composed.
+Protons and neutrons each have net spins of ½, but this derives from the elementary quarks and gluons of which they are composed.
 As a result of this complexity, no simple formula exists to predict I based on the number of protons and neutrons within an atom.
 Nevertheless, there are some general rules that apply to special cases:

 1) Even/Even.
 Nuclei containing even numbers of both protons and neutrons have I = 0 and therefore cannot undergo NMR.
 Examples include 4He,12C,16O and 32S.